-- Bias Response Group-The Bias Response Group grows out of Skidmore's determination to foster a safe and inclusive climate on campus.
-We are charged with keeping our campus free from discrimination and harassment by creating community responsibility and involvement, building an environment of mutual respect through education and dialogue, fostering an understanding of bias and its effects, responding to bias incidents and hate crimes on campus.
+- Bias Response Group: The Bias Response Group grows out of Skidmore's determination to foster a safe and inclusive climate on campus.
+We are charged with keeping our campus free from discrimination and harassment by creating community responsibility and involvement, building an environment of mutual respect through education and dialogue, fostering an understanding of bias and its effects and responding to bias incidents and hate crimes on campus.

-- Student Affairs – Institutional Policy and Planning Committee- To provide a forum for consideration of issues of special concern to students that do not clearly fall under the sole jurisdiction of the administration, the faculty, or the SGA, and to make recommendations on such issues to the IPPC.
-To advise the Dean of Student Affairs on matters of policy and to assist the Dean of Student Affairs in assuring a productive working relationship with the faculty, students, and other administrative units of the College; and to gather nominations and make recommendations to the IPPC for the annual President’s Awards.
+- Student Affairs: Institutional Policy and Planning Committee.
+Its roles are to provide a forum for consideration of issues of special concern to students that do not clearly fall under the sole jurisdiction of the administration, the faculty or the SGA, and to make recommendations on such issues to the IPPC; to advise the Dean of Student Affairs on matters of policy and to assist the Dean of Student Affairs in assuring a productive working relationship with the faculty, students and other administrative units of the College; and to gather nominations and make recommendations to the IPPC for the annual President’s Awards.

-- Committee on Academic Freedom & Rights- To serve as guardian of the academic freedom and rights of all members of the academic community; to receive inquiries and complaints concerning academic freedom and rights and to consider formal charges of violations of academic freedom and rights from any faculty member, student, administrator, trustee or from the CAPT; to advise and make appropriate recommendations to the President.
+- Committee on Academic Freedom and Rights: To serve as guardian of the academic freedom and rights of all members of the academic community; to receive inquiries and complaints concerning academic freedom and rights and to consider formal charges of violations of academic freedom and rights from any faculty member, student, administrator, trustee or from the CAPT; to advise and make appropriate recommendations to the President.

 - Student Athletic Advisory Committee: Works with Athletic Council to promote collaboration between student athletes and the rest of the college.
 Email: Lacey Largeteau, firstname.lastname@example.org,or Elizabeth Ghilardi, email@example.com.

 - Periclean Honors Forum Student Executive Committee: The Student Executive Committee or Exec Com, as we commonly call it, is the student governing body of the Honors Forum.
 The Executive Committee provides leadership and direction to members of the Honors Forum.
-Exec Co consists of the Honors Forum President, Vice President, Citizenship Coordinator, Community Liaison, and Class Representatives.
+Exec Com consists of the Honors Forum President, Vice President, Citizenship Coordinator, Community Liaison and Class Representatives.
 Email: HF Director Catherine Golden at firstname.lastname@example.org.

-- Periclean Honors Forum Citizenship Committee: The Citizenship Committee consists of volunteers drawn from faculty, staff, and students from the Honors Forum.
-The Committee assists students with the development of their projects and evaluates project proposals and final reports.
+- Periclean Honors Forum Citizenship Committee: The Citizenship Committee consists of volunteers drawn from faculty, staff and students from the Honors Forum.
+The committee assists students with the development of their projects and evaluates project proposals and final reports.
 Email: HF Director Catherine Golden at email@example.com.